IronGarden16/100DaysOfCode/Log.md

 I've already added the table for transactions.
 Although its not much, it should be fine for starters.
 And so today I added a couple of formatting, refactoring, and transaction form and dialog.

+## Day 2: Still a long way to go
+I've only coded for less than an hour today.
+Although I've only coded for a short time, I've learned an important lesson (for me at least) that I should always put the mutations and actions to the methods section of a vue component.
+I refactored the form of the transaction to use the store for its data model.